 On an individual level, it will help us if we can stay curious about the change that is happening.
 Ask what does it mean for the company you work for?
 What's going to happen to how I work?
 What other things could I be doing?
 A way for you to help manage a change that is happening is by trying to involve yourself in that change.
 If your business is reshaping or restructuring, think about what you could bring to the table, and volunteer to do different things that could help make the business run smoother.
 This will give you some involvement so you've got a line of sight on what’s happening.
 It’s important to keep that line of sight to help you see the bigger picture and the end goal.
 So whether it's an individual or a business change make sure you keep looking to see what the end goal is and if it’s changing, how you can keep adapting to fit that.

 Look back at a time when you've come through change and take lessons from that.
 It could be a positive change like buying a new property or getting married or maybe you’ve unexpectedly lost your job, any of those situations can initially feel quite scary.
 How did you come through that?
-How did you responded to the change?
+How did you respond to the change?
 What emotions did you feel?
 You’ll probably see this roller coaster that we go through which is the natural reaction.

 Build yourself a support system if you can amongst friends, amongst colleagues and talk about some of your feelings.
 Resilience and positivity are important when managing change as well as how we feel.
 Understand your own reactions and where your pressure points land but also recognise that other people are going through it.
 Just take a little bit of time out and have a deep breath, sometimes a little bit of meditation, just close your eyes and do nothing and forget about the change for a moment.